 Flounder are right-eyed flatfish, although some specimens can be left eyed.
 Flounder are a sandy brown colour; however, this is variable and dependent on their habitat.
 A key distinguishing feature of flounder is the presence of small, sharp spines along the bases of the dorsal and anal fins.
-These spines can be felt on very small flounder by stroking gently from tail to head.
+These spines can be fall an year small flounder by straking contly from felt on very small flounder by stroking gently from tail to head.

-Flounder may be confused with plaice (page 25) or dab (page 27).
+Flounder may be confused with plaice (page 22) or dab (page 24).
 However, if you very gently run a finger along the base of the anal and dorsal fins from tail to head, a plaice will feel smooth whereas the flounder will feel rough.
 Dab have a semi-circular curve above the pectoral fin, whereas the flounder's lateral line is straight.